tbela99/css-parser/files/css-module.md

 ## Naming

-the `naming` option is used to configure the case of the generated class names as well as the class mapping.
+The `naming` option is used to configure the case of the generated class names as well as the class mapping.

 ### Ignore Case

-no case transformation
+No case transformation

 ```typescript